wangguohao-github/project_gazebo_aruco/README.md

 ### Local

-Install Ubuntu 22.04, ROS2 Humble, Ignition Gazebo Fortress as per their instructions

-Setup and build Aerostack2 (we use version 1.1.2)
+Install Ubuntu 22.04, ROS2 Humble, Ignition Gazebo Fortress, and setup and build Aerostack2 (we use version 1.1.2) as per their instructions [here](https://ucl-delta.github.io/project_gazebo_aruco/simulation/installation/#environment-installation).

 Get this project locally